@container

 </div>

-Note: A shorthand syntax for this declaration is described in the container
+First, create a container context using the container-type and container-name properties.
+The shorthand syntax for this declaration is described in the container page.

 container-type: inline-size;